sarikasurampudi/oml/oml-fun-on-adb/automl/automl.md

 The Leader Board displays the top performing models relative to the model metric selected along with the algorithm and accuracy.
 Here,  you will view the additional metrics Precision, Recall, ROC AUC for the models:

 14. Scroll down the Customer 360 experiments page to view the Leader Board section.
-The top three algorithms for this experiment are Naive Bayes, Random Forest and Support Vector Machine (Linear).
+The top three algorithms for this experiment are Naïve Bayes, Random Forest and Support Vector Machine (Linear).

 	>**Note:** Only when the experiment is completed, can you perform any of these actions listed here, including metrics 	selection.